-In Xenoblade Chronicles, Egil puts his differences aside with Shulk and goes down fighting against Zanza, both of them controlling the Mechonis and Bionis.
+In Xenoblade, Egil puts his differences aside with Shulk and goes down fighting against Zanza, both of them controlling the Mechonis and Bionis.

 Before that, Gadolt saves Shulk and company from the transforming Mechonis by deflecting a laser beam using his Jade Face mech.
 He dies with one parting word, "Believe!"